10 Jan 2022

 Expert advice and guidance on assessing risk following rabies exposure including post-exposure treatment and public health management of a suspected rabies case in:

-England - available from Public Health England (PHE) Rabies and Immunoglobulin Service on 0330 128 1020.
+England - available from UK Health Security Agency Rabies and Immunoglobulin Service on 0330 128 1020.

 Northern Ireland - available from: the Public Health Agency Duty Room on 030 0555 0119.